josemotta/IoT.Starter.Pi.Thing/README.2.md

 	CPython version: 2.7.13
 	OpenSSL version: OpenSSL 1.0.1t  3 May 2016

-A known issue is that using this same binary with RPI Zero returns error.
+A known issue is that this same binary with RPI Zero returns error.
 Further checks are necessary to figure out what happens in this case.

 ## Automatic operation